genegois/english-app/README.md

 # So, How to use this??
-1. Download the code, of course.
+1. Download the code (or whatever method u know to test this code).
 2. Tambahin profiles.clj di root file (di dalem english-app) dulu
 3. Masuk ke file english-app lewat terminal (npm), terus:
    - npm install shadow-cljs --save-dev